Understanding what the competition is paying caregivers will help you make the most informed decisions to stay competitive in hiring the best talent.

 Benefits can be a useful way to increase the competitiveness of your compensation package without adding too much cost.
 While smaller agencies have less leeway than larger agencies to offer heavy-hitting benefits like insurance plans, every agency should carefully consider options and evaluate which benefits they’re able to offer.
 For instance, a small agency that is well-connected in their community might be able to offer a variety of discounts and perks at local businesses for relatively little cost.
 In addition, home care agencies should strongly consider offering benefits like sick days and paid vacation time.

-Here’s a list of some of the benefits being offered by different agencies throughout the country:
+Here’s a list of some of the benefits being offered by different agencies throughout the country.
+For a more complete list, see 47 Ideas For Employee Benefits For Caregivers.

 1.5x pay on holidays